Dear Shareholders,

 3. SHARE CAPITAL

-to Rs.
-20,00,00,000/- (Rupees Twenty Crores only) divided into 2,00,00,000 ( Two Crore
+25,00,00,000/- (Rupees Twenty Five Crores only) divided into 2,50,00,000 ( Two Crore Fifty

-only) Equity Shares of Rs.
+Lac only) Equity Shares of Rs.
 10/- each.
-The company issued and allotted by way of

 4. LISTING ON NATIONAL STOCK EXCHANGE OF INDIA LTD. (NSE) EMERGE

 The equity shares of the company are listed on NSE Emerge.
-The Stock
+The Stock Code with NSE is:

 5. DIVIDEND

-Considering the financial results and to plough back surplus of the
+Considering the financial results and to plough back surplus of the Company, the Board

 6. TRANSFER TO RESERVE

-During the financial year, there was no amount proposed to be
+During the financial year, there was no amount proposed to be transferred to the

-7. AUDITORS & AUDITORS' REPORT
+7. AUDITOR & AUDITORS' REPORT

 M/s.
-Sunil Kumar Gupta & Co., Chartered Accountants, New Delhi were
+Sunil Kumar Gupta & Co., Chartered Accountants, New Delhi were appointed as

-i.e. till the conclusion of the 9th Annual General Meeting to be held for the FY 2025-26.
+conclusion of the 9th Annual General Meeting to be held for the FY 2025-26.

-Companies Act, 2013 read with Companies (Audit & Auditors) Rules, 2014, as amended, no
+read with Companies (Audit & Auditors) Rules, 2014, as amended, no fraud has been

-officers or employees of the company.
+employees of the company.

 8. DEPOSITS

-The Company has not accepted any deposits within the meaning of Section
+The Company has not accepted any deposits within the meaning of Section 73 of the

-73 of the Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014.
+Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014.
+Hence company

-the provisions of Chapter V of the Companies Act 2013.
+of Chapter V of the Companies Act 2013.

 9. PARTICULARS OF EMPLOYEES

-Disclosure pertaining to the remuneration and other details as required
+Disclosure pertaining to the remuneration and other details as required under the

 10. POLICY ON DIRECTORS' APPOINTMENT AND REMUNERATION

-The Board has adopted a policy for selection and appointment of
+The Board has adopted a policy for selection and appointment of Directors, Key

-Directors, Key Managerial Personnel, Senior Management and their remuneration. -The
+Managerial Personnel, Senior Management and their remuneration.

-Nomination & Remuneration Committee identifies and ascertains the integrity,
+-The Nomination & Remuneration Committee identifies and ascertains the integrity,

 qualification, expertise and experience of the person for appointment as Director and